-Mont's body of works embrace the cinematic poetry to scrutinize the complex stratification of human mind and memory in relation to the crisis boundary of representative memory and politic of subjectivity.
-Constructed from layers of sound and filmic materials - from celluloid Pathomponto digital - and photography, his works conjure trance-like and immersive experience while emerging the playground of conscious and the dream structure that associates singular memory to the fragments and uncertainty within the broader sense of public.
+As one of the emerging Thai artist after Apichatpong Weerasethakul, Mont’s body of works embrace the cinematic poetry to scrutinize the complex stratification of human mind and memory in relation to the crisis boundary of representative memory and politic of subjectivity.
+Constructed from layers of sound and filmic materials – from celluloid to digital – and photography, his works conjure trance-like and immersive experience while emerging the playground of conscious and the dream structure that associates singular memory to the fragments and uncertainty within the broader sense of public.
 For the artist himself, the process of producing video works is kind of like a psychotherapy session through practicing self-hypnosis.

 ENDLESS, NAMELESS (2014)

 Endless, Nameless is a hand-processed Super 8 film, shot in the private garden of a Thai army officer.
 The film reconstructs the filmmaker’s memories about groups of conscripts who worked in his father's garden.
 The film was created as a self-hypnosis to reinvestigate his existence.

 SONG X (2017)

 A deserter awakes to discover that his body is laying lifelessly on the ground.
 He embarks on this new journey where he encounters a group of teenagers who intend to give him a cremation ceremony while, at the same time, his dead body is being searched by a military patrol.